kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 smaller standard binary tree is to increase the speed of an in-order traversal of the tree.
 An in-order traversal of a binary tree visits the nodes in the order in which they are stored, which matches the underlying ordering of a [binary search tree](../Binary Search Tree/).
-Thus threaded binary trees are almost always binary search trees too.
-The idea is to visit all the left children of a node first, then visit the node itself, and visit the left children last.
+This means most threaded binary trees are also binary search trees.
+The idea is to visit all the left children of a node first, then visit the node itself, and then visit the right children last.

 An in-order traversal of any binary tree generally goes as follows (using Swift syntax):